Risk Factors Dashboard

 Industry consolidation may result in increased competition;

-We may not be able to compete effectively in the application security and delivery market; and
+We may not be able to compete effectively in the application delivery and security market; and

 Misuse of our products could harm our reputation.